chriscz/efs_recover/README.md

 >
 > dd if=/dev/block/mmcblk0p3 of=/storage/sdcard1/efs_broken.img
 >
 2. Place partition backup on your computer
 3. Format your EFS partition using a terminal emulator from recovery (Again, I used AROMA)

 >
 > mke2fs /dev/block/mmcblk0p3
 >
 4. Restart the phone, you should now be able to boot into your phone.
    Wait till you reach the homescreen then continue with the instructions

-5. Boot back into recovery, then backup your EFS partion again
+5. Boot back into recovery, then backup your EFS partion again.
+This backup provides us with a working default which we shall use later.

 >
 > dd if=/dev/block/mmcblk0p3 of=/storage/sdcard1/efs_default.img
 >

-This backup provides us with a working default which we shall use later.

 6. Copy over the EFS dumps to your computer

 6. Next, execute the following on your computer